A MESSAGE FROM OUR DIRECTOR

 In my three years as Director, I have come to think PBGC is one of the most competent and compassionate agencies in the US government.
 PBGC has several very complex jobs: PBGC must learn and apply the specific rules of different pension plans of hundreds of companies to hundreds of thousands of people.
 It must decide whether many of the companies that say they cannot afford their pensions truly cannot.
 PBGC does these and other complicated jobs compassionately and well.

-In the pages that follow, you'll read about some very good work by an outstanding agency.
+In the pages that follow, you’ll read about some very good work.

-- Serving the people who count on us: When we take responsibility for people's pensions, their lives have already been disrupted.
-We try to provide security and to serve them with competence and compassion.
+- Serving the people who count on us: When we take responsibility for people’s pensions, their lives have already been disrupted.
+We try to provide security — reliably — at a time when people need it.